 Each year, the Academic Skills Centre, in conjunction with the Postgraduate Office, Library and Careers, hosts two series of workshops for postgraduate students.
-In 2019, the Autumn GradFest will be in the week beginning 10 June.
-The Spring GradFest will be in the week beginning 29 October.
+In 2019, the Winter GradFest will be in the week beginning 10 June.
+The Summer GradFest will be in the week beginning 29 October.
 Topics may include:

 - Applying for ethics approval